You are here

 The High Commission submits the application at the Department of Immigration & Passport (DIP) in Dhaka electronically after duly entering the applicant’s fingerprints, signature in Electronic Pad and photographs.
-After police verification, Machine Readable Passports (MRP) are issued and printed by DIP in Dhaka.
+Machine Readable Passports (MRP) are issued after police verification and printed by DIP in Dhaka.

 Since passport applications are processed and printed in Dhaka and thereafter DIP forwards those to the High Commission by courier, the “Tentative Collection Date” shown on the “Delivery slip” is indicative only.
 As such, earlier understanding of “Express or Urgent” delivery does not hold in the present context beyond expedited handling at some steps in the process.
-The High Commission will contact the applicant once it receives the passport from Dhaka.
+The High Commission will contact an applicant once it receives the passport from Dhaka.
 However, the indicative delivery time frame is given below:

 - For express/urgent payment: 20-25 working days